beejjorgensen/bgc/src/bgc_part_0500_arrays.md

 ```

 The compiler really only needs the second dimension so it can figure out
 how far in memory to skip for each increment of the first dimension.
+In
+general, it needs to know all the dimensions except the first one.

-Also, the compiler does minimal compile-time bounds checking (if you're
+Also, remember that the compiler does minimal compile-time bounds
-lucky), and C does zero runtime checking of bounds.
+checking (if you're lucky), and C does zero runtime checking of bounds.
 No seat belts!
-Don't
-crash!
+Don't crash by accessing array elements out of bounds!